- Home

 CT scan

-Your doctor will give you instructions about eating or drinking before a CT scan.
-As part of the procedure, a dye is injected into a vein to make the pictures clearer.
-This dye may make you feel hot all over and leave a strange taste in your mouth for a few minutes.
-You might also feel that you need to urinate (pee or wee), but this sensation won’t last long.
+A dye is injected into a vein to make the pictures clearer.
+It may make you feel hot, have a strange taste in your mouth or feel that you need to urinate (wee or pee), but these sensations won’t last long.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to dyes during previous scans.
-You should also let them know if you have diabetes or kidney disease or are pregnant.
+You should also let them know if you have diabetes or kidney disease, are pregnant or breastfeeding, or are claustrophobic (afraid of confined spaces).

 MRI scan

-An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to create detailed, cross-sectional pictures of the inside of your body.
-Usually only people with cancer in the rectum have an MRI; it is not commonly used for cancers higher in the bowel.
-An MRI may also be used to scan the liver if any abnormality seen on a CT scan needed further investigation.
+An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to create detailed pictures of the inside of your body.
+MRIs are mostly used only for cancers in the rectum, not cancers higher in the bowel.
+An MRI may also be used to scan the liver if there was an abnormality seen on a CT scan that needs to be checked.

-A dye might be injected into a vein before the scan to help make the pictures clearer.
-During the scan, you will lie on a treatment table that slides into a large metal tube that is open at both ends.
+Before the MRI, you may be injected with a dye to help make the pictures clearer.
+During the scan, you lie on a table that slides into a large metal tube open at both ends.
 The noisy, narrow machine makes some people feel anxious or claustrophobic.
-If you think you could become distressed, mention it beforehand to your medical team.
-You may be given a medicine to help you relax and you will usually be offered headphones or earplugs.
+If you might feel distressed, talk to your medical team beforehand.
+You may be given medicine to help you relax.
+You will wear headphones or earplugs.
+The scan may take 30–90 minutes, depending on the area being scanned.

 PET-CT scan

 Before the scan, you will be injected with a glucose solution containing a small amount of radioactive material.
 Cancer cells show up brighter on the scan because they take up more glucose solution than the normal cells do.
-You will be asked to sit quietly for 30–90 minutes as the glucose spreads through your body, then you will be scanned.
-The scan itself will take around 30 minutes.
-Let your doctor know if you are claustrophobic as the scanner is a confined space.
+You will then be asked to sit very quietly or lie down for 30–90 minutes as the glucose spreads through your body.
+Then you will have the scan itself, which usually takes around 30 minutes.

 → READ MORE: Bowel preparation before tests